Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 Dir("D:\Documents\*.*")

 There is an optional second parameter to the Dir() Command that we have not used in the above examples.
-Since this is a DOS Command executed in its own window we can specify this second parameter to show its normal window(vbNormal) or hide the execution window (vbHidden) among other options available.
+Since this is a DOS Command executed in its own window, we can specify this second parameter to show its normal window(vbNormal) or hide the execution window (vbHidden), among other options available.

-A VBA Wrapper Function for DIR Function.
+A VBA Wrapper Function for the DIR Function.

 I have written a small function for you to list all the files in a folder in the Debug Window.